jesusjsg/venex/README.md

 Python backend API for fetching Venezuela currency exchange rates.

+## Features

+*   Fetches exchange rates from various sources.
+*   Provides a RESTful API to consume the data.

+## Technologies

+*   Python 3.12
+*   FastAPI
+*   Supabase

 ## Running the application

-To run the application, you need to have Docker and Docker Compose installed.
+To run the application, you need to have Python 3.12 installed.

 1. Create a `.env` file with the following content: